 How does Stripe approach payments for platforms?

-When we designed Stripe Connect, we wanted the payments regulatory burden in Europe to fall on Stripe and our e-money license, rather than on Platforms.
+When we designed Stripe Connect, we wanted the payments regulatory burden in Europe to fall on Stripe and our e-money licence, rather than on Platforms.
 To do this, we created an entirely new product, designing payment flows to ensure that Platforms do not come into possession or control of funds.

 For reasons discussed above, commercial realities mean most Platforms want to facilitate sales rather than makes sales, and, as they are acting on behalf of both Buyers and Sellers, it is critical that these Platforms do not come into possession or control of funds.
 This is the central regulatory pillar behind Stripe’s development of Connect, and one of the primary reasons many Platforms in Europe have chosen Stripe.